amazon-braket/amazon-braket-examples/README.md

   This tutorial serves as an introduction to the local emulator for validating and debugging verbatim circuits for gate-based devices.
 This tutorial explains how to instantiate local emulator from up-to-date device calibration data and customize it for emulating verbatim circuits locally.

+-  [**Emulating non-verbatim circuits with Qiskit**](examples/braket_features/Device_emulation/02_Emulating_Non-Verbatim_Circuits_with_Qiskit.ipynb) [(EmuQis)](#index_EmuQis)<a name="EmuQis"></a>

+  This tutorial shows how to combine the Qiskit-Braket provider compilation pipeline with the local emulator to emulate non-verbatim circuits for a target QPU.
+The workflow converts a high-level Braket circuit to Qiskit, transpiles it to native gates, and runs the resulting verbatim circuit on the local emulator with a realistic noise model.

 ---